 BIOL 388/ENVR 388: Comparative Sustainability in Nicaragua is a new course from the Biology and Environmental Sciences department.
-All students interested in participating in this course must enroll in the Spring 2014 course of the same name (BIOL 388/ENVR 388).
-The Spring 2014 course is a pre-requisite for participation in the summer.
+See the 'Course Details' below for more information.

 |Program Type: Faculty-led||Term/Duration: Summer/2-weeks||Summer 2014 Program Dates:|